Variable Rate Deep Image Compression with Modulated Autoencoder: Conclusion

 \section{Conclusion}

 In this work, we introduce the modulated autoencoder, a novel variable rate deep image compression framework, based on multi-layer feature modulation and joint learning of autoencoder parameters.
-MAEs can realize variable rate image compression with a single model, while keeping the performance close to the upper bound of independent models that require significantly more memory.
-We show that MAE outperforms bottleneck scaling~\cite{theis2017lossy}, especially for low bit-rates.
+MAEs can realize variable bitrate image compression with a single model, while keeping the performance close to the upper bound of independent models that require significantly more memory.
+We show that MAE outperforms bottleneck scaling~\cite{theis2017lossy}, especially for low bitrates.